Petit Ried: Fish pass

 Both dams in Iffezheim (D) and in Gambsheim (F) are equipped with a fish pass.
 In Gambsheim, it is possible to observe fish migration in a small museum.
-Downstream of Beinheim, there are no more dams, which explains why the zone between Beinheim and Lauterbourg is so interesting from an environmental point of view.

-This is the place where the Sauer Delta Nature Reserve is located.
-But the Rhine is still subjected to the needs of navigation.
+Downstream from Beinheim, there are no more dams, which explains why the zone between Beinheim and Lauterbourg is intriguing from an environmental point of view.
+This is where the Sauer Delta Nature Reserve is located, but the Rhine is still subjected to the needs of navigation.